 After installing the FIXD Sensor ($59) (which is worth the investment, trust us), you can use the FIXD app to find out why the check engine lights pop up at the worst times.
-Whenever these lights come on, just look in the app for the cause of the issue, as well as its severity.
+Whenever these lights come on, just look in the app for the cause of the issue and its severity.
 FIXD can also provide information about maintenance needs based on your car’s make and model.
 It’s not a cheap as most car apps, but it’s a small price to pay for the peace of mind you get by knowing when a disaster is coming.

 3. Beat the Traffic